I'm excited to steer you on an adventure to find your inner compass.

-A TV ad for Bloomingdales, an original music EP, a new live show at Your Place Bar and Grill, a 100,000+ Spotify views of an original song, five recent reviews, a collaboration with a Grammy winning musician, a college grad with a Musical Theater BFA, Sinatra shows pleasing audiences in Arizona - all generated by our singers & studio.
+An original music EP with five recent reviews, a national TV ad for Arm & Hammer, 100,000+ Spotify views of an original song, a collaboration with a Grammy winning musician, a college grad with a Musical Theater BFA, Sinatra shows pleasing audiences in Arizona - all generated by our singers & studio.

 And his collaboration "Marathon" (with Grammy-winning Ivan Jackson on drums).
 Dan's also featured on “Clues” single from Lil’G’s new Detour EP.

 Garrad's family moved to Arizona and he took his Sinatra Show with him.
 He was quickly booked into regular gigs: